 Beginning Fall 2021, Campus Victim’s Advocacy services are now provided through the Center for Heath and Wellbeing as a way to link these services more closely to the supports offered by CHWB.
-Advocacy support is provided by HOPEWorks, the leading crisis counseling and advocacy agency in Chittenden County, and it's trained advocates through a formal agreement with UVM.
-Services are available to students of all genders, sexual orientations, and other identities, as well as to UVM faculty and staff.
+Advocacy support is provided by HOPEWorks, the leading crisis counseling and advocacy agency in Chittenden County, and its trained advocates through a formal agreement with UVM.
+Services are available to UVM students, faculty, and staff of all genders, sexual orientations, and other identities.

 The University of Vermont provides confidential advocacy and support to members of the UVM community who are victims or bystanders of:

 - Sexual assault or rape

 - Gender-based stalking

 - Bias-related incidents